wojsza05/Cluster-Analysis/README.md

 Tired of Topic Models?
 Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!
 (2020; Code for paper)
 ==============================

-This repo fixes reproducibility problems with the implementation of [Tired of Topic Models?
-Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!]( https://aclanthology.org/2020.emnlp-main.135.pdf) by Sia, Dalmia, and Mieke (EMNLP, 2020).
+This repo fixes reproducibility problems with the implementation of the paper [Tired of Topic Models?
+Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!]( https://aclanthology.org/2020.emnlp-main.135.pdf) (Sia, Dalmia, and Mieke; EMNLP, 2020).

 ## How to use the code